 SPA has long been seen as a disruptive technology in eCommerce.
 There is a chance that you had used SPA before but didn’t realize it.
 Many large companies have chosen this web type as the framework of their websites such as Netflix, Gmail, and Facebook.

-For Single Page App, its structure is somewhat simple compared to PWA.
-Its architecture requires technology on the client side and technology on the server side.
+For Single Page Apps, its architecture requires technology on the client side and technology on the server side.
 The programming language for this app is also mainly the common web code (HTML, CSS, and JavaScript).
 And especially, as mentioned in the definition heading, customers need to load all necessary code for the operation only once.

 How Do They Work?